odoo/odoo/doc/reference/data.rst

 ``report``
 ----------

-Creates a ``ir.actions.report.xml`` record with a few default values.
+Creates a ``ir.actions.report`` record with a few default values.

-Mostly just proxies attributes to the corresponding fields on ``ir.actions.report.xml``, but also automatically creates the item in the :guilabel:`More` menu of the report's ``model``.
+Mostly just proxies attributes to the corresponding fields on ``ir.actions.report``, but also automatically creates the item in the :guilabel:`More` menu of the report's ``model``.

 .. ignored url, act_window and ir_set